UniStuttgart-IKR/PlutoBoard.jl/docs/src/index.md

 - `static/javascript/main.js` is getting executed in the beginning too, use this as JS entrypoint
 - functions that should be callable from js should to go into `src/Functions.jl`.
 They can be anywhere else too, but make sure they are included in `src/YOUR_PACKAGE_NAME.jl`

-There is a simple example in `src/Functions.jl`, `static/index.html` and `static/javascript/main.js` about calling a Julia function from JS with callbacks.
+There is a simple example in `src/PlutoBoard.jl`, `static/index.html` and `static/javascript/main.js` about calling a Julia function from JS with callbacks.

 ### Simple calling of a Julia function within HTML using a button and an input

-First, lets write a simple Julia function in `src/Functions.jl`
+First, lets write a simple Julia function in `src/Functions.jl`.
+!!! info
+    The file name can be arbitrarly chosen, just make sure to include it in `src/PlutoBoard.jl`

 ```Julia
 function get_cube(num; ws)
     # iterate 50 times